-Air filters will collect dirt and dust with regular use, which can lead to blockages, poor hygiene and even contribute to allergies if not changed out as needed.
-While we recommend they are replaced every 6 months, users in dusty environments should inspect them often to determine their cleanliness.
+Air filters will collect dirt and dust with regular use, which can lead to blockages, and poor hygiene and even contribute to allergies if not changed out as needed.
+While we recommend they are replaced every 2 months, users in dusty environments should inspect them often to determine their cleanliness.

-Air tubing can sometimes get damaged with small holes or tears, leading to air leaks and less than effective therapy.
+We recommend CPAP tubing be replaced every 12 months as air tubing can sometimes get damaged with small holes or tears, leading to air leaks and less effective therapy.
 Any tubing that is leaking air should be replaced immediately.

 Humidification tubs or water chambers can become damaged over time or build up with bacteria if not cleaned regularly.
-You can improve the longevity the tubs by using distilled or filtered water to avoid the mineral deposits that tap water leaves behind.
-As a general rule, you should think about replacing them every 6 months.
+You can improve the longevity of the tubs by using distilled or filtered water to avoid the mineral deposits that tap water leaves behind.
+You should inspect your humidification tub for wear and deterioration once a month and we recommend replacing them every 12 months.

 Does all this CPAP equipment housekeeping seem daunting?
 An easy way to keep on top of it is to simply inspect your mask every time you’re cleaning it and to check your device every time you change your bedding or sheets.

 If you don’t have the time or you’re unsure of what to look out for, you’re always welcome to take it into a ResMed store or authorised dealer who will be happy to provide a free equipment check-up.